One island. Thirty years. A forgotten war finally remembered.

 WHY NOW?

-Hiroo Onoda is arguably the most famous of the Japanese WWII army holdouts, and he is still largely revered in Japan.
-Since beginning my research, I have found numerous articles and forums mentioning Onoda and his 'sacrifice', his 'honour' and his dedication.
-Onoda even features in a Fargo episode Who Rules The Land of Denial, and in Mark Manson's The Subtle Art of Not Giving A Fuck.
-Both examples recognise his stubbornness and self delusion, but neither mention the cost his thirty year war, or who paid for it with their lives.
+Hiroo Onoda is arguably the most famous of Japan’s WWII holdouts—and he’s still widely revered in Japan today.
+Since starting my research, I’ve come across countless articles, forums, and references that praise Onoda for his “sacrifice,” “honor,” and unwavering dedication.
+He even appears in pop culture: in the Fargo episode “Who Rules The Land of Denial,” and in Mark Manson’s The Subtle Art of Not Giving A Fuck.
+Both recognize his stubbornness and self-delusion—but neither mention the cost of his thirty-year war, or who paid for it with their lives.

 In a recent article about the Cannes premiere of Onoda (Dir.
 Arthur Harari), the writer notes that at the 2021 "pandemiCannes, where "Onoda" opened the Un Certain Regard section, and where elite audiences reportedly continue to carry on as if things were normal by flouting mask rules, this portrait of a man who chose to shut out the outside world had an eerie resonance."